mikekreeki/hash_queue/README.md

 It also features some not that fancy methods like `#size`, `#empty?` and `#clear`.

-It's also possible to bypass namespacing capabilities and use HashQueue's individual queue directly as a drop-in replacement for stdlib's Queue.
+It's also possible to bypass namespacing capabilities and use HashQueue's individual queue directly as a replacement for stdlib's Queue.
 Just initialize new queue.

 ```ruby
 queue = HashQueue::Queue.new